muad-dweeb/keypad-phrase/README.md

 # keypad-phrase
-Produce a memorable word that corresponds to a given numeric security code.
+Produce a memorable word that corresponds to a given numeric security code (or vice-versa).

 ---

 ### Example A

-`python word_selector.py --code 222377`
+`python translator.py --input 222377`

 **Result:**
 ```